Artz90/Artz90/README.md

 ## About me

-- 🎓I'm a graduate the LeWagon DataScience part-time bootcamp in London, UK.
+- 🎓I'm a graduate of the LeWagon DataScience bootcamp in London, UK.
 I started in April and graduated in September 2023.

-- 👨🏻‍💻I work as a performance marketing specialist at Precis Digital, a Swedish digital marketing agency.
+- 👨🏻‍💻 Currently working as a counter fraud specialist in the health insurance industry.

 - 📫 How to reach me: andrereinotomaz@hotmail.com